jmarcosdias/healthy/README.md

 6. Congratulations!
 Your application is deployed to https://mdias-my-greengrocer-new.herokuapp.com/

+Please run the manual tests as described in Testing section.

 ### How to deploy the site locally

 1. Create a GitPod workspace based on the main branch of the